wombleton/gitlaw-nz/acts/E/Estate and Gift Duties Act 1968.md

 ##### 98 Commissioner may destroy records after 15 years

-*   At any time after the expiration of 15 years from the date of death of any person or from the date of the making of any gift, the Commissioner may, at his discretion, destroy any statement or other document or record delivered to him or kept by him under this Act or any former Act in connection with that death or that gift.
+*   At any time after the expiration of 15 years from the date of death of any person or from the date of the making of any gift, the Commissioner may, at his or her discretion, destroy any statement or other document or record delivered to him or her or kept by him or her under this Act or any former Act in connection with that death or that gift.

     Compare: 1955 No 105 s 85